milselarch/50.003-campaign/README.md

 # 50.003-campaign
 Software testing campaign repo for Lim Thian Yew (1003158)
 The boundary value + equivilance class stuff is at [boundary value and equivilance class analysis.pdf](boundary%20value%20and%20equivilance%20class%20analysis.pdf)
+Unit tests are in `src/UnitTests.java`, system tests are in `src/SystemTests.java`

 Built and tested on:
 ```console